Save up to 25%… Shop Our Birthday Sale Now!

 Since the harvested part of the Chaga is actually a woody canker and not a mushroom in the traditional sense, it begs the question: Does Chaga have a fruiting body?

-Yes, it does but we rarely see it.
+Yes, it does, but we rarely see it.

-The actual mushroom (fruiting body) forms under the bark on dead standing or fallen trees.
+The actual mushroom (fruiting body) forms under the bark of dead-standing or fallen trees.
 After the tree dies, the bark slowly separates from the tree, revealing the sporocarp (fruiting body).
-This fruiting body is a greyish, flat thin layered porous mass with downward cascading pores.
-When the conditions are correct, the pore layer will begin to release spores which will get blown around in the wind and eventually end up on a weakened birch tree and the infection process will start over.
-Insects also like to eat the mushroom which helps to transport the spores to new areas.
+This mushroom (fruiting body) is a greyish, flat thin layered porous mass with downward cascading pores

 Terhi Joki, KÄÄPÄ Biotech, Finland